mgussekloo/obsidian-completedtasks/README.md

 - The plugin is compatible with the popular [Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) plugin, but doesn't require it.
 - The plugin reorders tasks at the root-level only.
 Any subtasks move with their parent.

+## Manual Installation

+Download the latest release from the GitHub releases page Extract the zip file into your Obsidian vault's .obsidian/plugins/ folder Restart Obsidian
+Go to Settings > Community plugins and enable the plugin

 ## Usage

 Install the plugin, that's it.
 Sorting happens automatically (every 10 seconds or so).
 There's a command to manually sort, but you don't need it.